FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_miscellaneousConfiguration/t_st_miscellaneousOptions.md

 ## Set the session timeout

-You can set a session timeout for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> so that users are automatically logged out if they are inactive for the specified duration. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses separate values for the session timeout for the SecureTransport Edge and SecureTransport Server.
-For example, when logged into the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge, the Edge session timeout value is applied and when logged into the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server, the Server value is applied.
+You can set a session timeout for {{< SecureTransport/componentshortname  >}} so that users are automatically logged out if they are inactive for the specified duration. {{< SecureTransport/componentshortname  >}} uses separate values for the session timeout for the SecureTransport Edge and SecureTransport Server.
+For example, when logged into the {{< SecureTransport/componentshortname  >}} Edge, the Edge session timeout value is applied and when logged into the {{< SecureTransport/componentshortname  >}} Server, the Server value is applied.

 1. Select **Setup > Miscellaneous** and view the *Miscellaneous Options* pane.
 2. Enter the number of seconds (60 seconds minimum) in the **Session Timeout** field to specify the session timeout duration.